ukparliament/ApiManagement/readme.md

 **ApiManagement**

 Sets up the API interfaces for the Azure platform which are published for use by remote services.
-They can publish data in a variety of formats; the format is requested by the caller.
+They publish data in a variety of formats which are specified by the caller.
 Some of the formats available are:

 * csv
 * xml